AnneSoBen/MakeNGSfilter/README.md

 Three files are necessary to produce a ngsfilter file:

-- a 'samples and controls description' file: a tab-separated table that lists all samples and controls and their caracteristics.
-Accepted file extensions: .txt, .tsv, .tab.
+- a 'samples and controls description' file: a tab-separated or .xlsx file that lists all samples and controls and their characteristics.
+Accepted file extensions: .txt, .tsv, .tab, .xlsx.
-- a 'PCR plates design' file: a tab-separated file that represents the PCR plates design.
-Accepted file extensions: .txt, .tsv, .tab.
+- a 'PCR plates design' file: a tab-separated or .xlsx file that represents the PCR plates design.
+Accepted file extensions: .txt, .tsv, .tab, .xlsx.
 - a 'tags plates design' file: a .xlsx file that represents the distribution of sample tags in the PCR plates context.

 ### Files structure